AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 Examples:

 - `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.
+- `edit 1 n/Alex Yeoh p/91234567` Edits the name of the 1st client to be `Alex Yeoh` with phone number `91234567`.

 ![result for 'edit '](images/results/edit.png)
-*Result from using the command `edit 1 n/Alex Yeoh p/91234567`*

 ### Locating clients by name: `find`